steveukx/modular/docs/concepts/views.md

   vanilla assumptions that `modular` expects.

-- Once that is done, and assuming that this team would like to participate in all the benefits of a colocated repository system, the entire view's source code can be moved into a new workspace `X` in the host's repository, and the view can stop publishing to the registry.
+- Once that is done, and assuming that this team would like to participate in all the benefits of a collocated repository system, the entire view's source code can be moved into a new workspace `X` in the host's repository, and the view can stop publishing to the registry.